Weeknight Dinner Inspo: 15 Recipe Ideas Your Whole Family Will Love

 When it comes to cooking meals kids will eat, simple is best.
 As a good rule of thumb, I like for my meals to include a protein, a vegetable, and a starch.
 That’s the way my granny cooked, and it’s always been my pattern.

 Start with the protein–chicken, pork, or beef.
-Fresh vegetables are great, but Canned vegetables are just as good.
+Fresh vegetables are great, but canned vegetables are just as good.
 They are quick and easy to make, and as good for you as the fresh ones.

 The starch part is most kids’ favorite–and mine, too, if I’m honest!
 This can be pasta salad, macaroni and cheese, mashed potatoes, or even fries.